You know, there isn't really anything wrong

 - Female example: Anju Kitahara in the Marmalade Boy anime.
 Marmalade Boy has actually more than one example (Ginta, anyone?), but Anju is the one who fits the most.

 - Dr. Itsuki of RahXephon, anyone?
 Haruka initially dated someone else before the Mu arrived, then she dated Itsuki in college.
-He who developed unrequited feelings for her.
-Several years the events of the main series occured and Itsuki's chances dropped to zero.
+Haruka's actual true love turned out to be Ayato, and they were separated literally by time and space before Itsuki ever dated her...

 - In Corsair, Aura, a plucky (if naive) girl had being planning to marry Canale for a very long time.
 Though Canale really respects and cares for her he does not want to pursue a relationship for reasons even other than the obvious, and he ends up with the jerkass Bastard Boyfriend instead, who is something of an adopted sibling to Aura, just to rub it in.